dwmkerr/puzlog/README.md

 - [ ] feat: auto track progress based on jquery/expressions (e.g. selecting completed clues)
 - [ ] feat: crossword series, setter, publish date, based on expressions, could be combined with the above
 - [ ] feat: nullable fields should have an 'unset' style in the grid (e.g. grey) so users know to fill them in

+## Epic - Login

+- [ ] login as guest initially, add userid to puzzles